- The Crypto Fire

 Crashes: Fear spreads rapidly, triggering mass sell-offs.

 Crypto’s speculative nature amplifies herd behavior.
-Social media platforms like Twitter, Discord, and Reddit often act as echo chambers, spreading unverified information and fueling momentum.
+Social media platforms like Twitter, Discord, and Reddit often amplify crypto market sentiment, spreading unverified information and fueling momentum.

 While following trends can sometimes yield profits, blindly joining the herd is risky.
 Conducting independent research and having a clear strategy is essential.